Federal Reserve holds rates steady. Here's what that means for your money.

 What does the rate decision mean for your money?

-Expect to continue to pay high rates to borrow money, Channel said.
+Expect to continue to pay high rates to borrow money, noted Jacob Channel, senior economist at LendingTree.

 Mortgage rates are likely to remain above 7%, at least in the near term, he added.
 Credit card rates, which are at record highs, are sure to remain elevated, he noted.